-Our current grant (MCM IV) investigates “Increased Connectivity in a Polar Desert Resulting from Climate Warming: McMurdo Dry Valley LTER Program”
+Grant (MCM IV, NSF OPP 1115245) investigates “Increased Connectivity in a Polar Desert Resulting from Climate Warming: McMurdo Dry Valley LTER Program”

 - Knox, M.A., Andriuzzi, W.S., Buelow, H.N., Takacs-Vesbach, C., Adams, B.J., Wall, D.H.
 (2017) Decoupled responses of soil bacteria and their invertebrate consumer to warming, but not freeze-thaw cycles, in the Antarctic Dry Valleys.
 Ecology Letters.

 - Gooseff, M.N., Barrett, J.E., Adams, B.J., Doran, P.T., Fountain, A.G., Lyons, W.B., McKnight, D.M., Priscu, J.C., Sokol, E.R., Takacs-Vesbach, C., Vandegehuchte, M.L., Virginia, R.A., Wall, D.H.
 (2017) Decadal ecosystem response to an anomalous melt season in a polar desert in Antarctica.
 Nature Ecology and Evolution.

 Check out our blog (active during the field season) and our LTER website!

 Local NPR affiliate KUNC featured a story and interview with Dr. Diana Wall about her work on the soils of Antarctica.